Slaughterhouse (group): 2013–2018: Glass House and split

-In April 2018, Crooked I announced via Instagram his departure from Slaughterhouse and confirmed that Glass House "exists" but without a release date.
+In April 2018, KXNG Crooked announced via Instagram his departure from Slaughterhouse and confirmed that Glass House "exists" but without a release date.
 He said there were no harsh feelings about his departure: it was "all love".
 Joell Ortiz and Royce da 5'9" commented on the announcement with respect and support.
 On April 26, 2018, Royce da 5’9” announced that the supergroup had officially disbanded.

 2018–present: Aftermath

 In September 2018, Eminem released a four-part interview with Sway Calloway on his YouTube channel explaining the reasons why the group had a downfall.

-In January 2020, former group members Royce da 5'9", Crooked I, and Joell Ortiz were featured on Eminem's eleventh studio album, Music to Be Murdered By, on the track "I Will".
+In January 2020, former group members Royce da 5'9", KXNG Crooked, and Joell Ortiz were featured on Eminem's eleventh studio album, Music to Be Murdered By, on the track "I Will".

-In February 2022, Crooked I and Joell Ortiz announced a collaborative studio album titled Rise & Fall of Slaughterhouse, in which they addressed the group's fallout from their own perspectives.
+In February 2022, KXNG Crooked and Joell Ortiz announced a collaborative studio album titled Rise & Fall of Slaughterhouse, in which they addressed the group's fallout from their own perspectives.
 Royce da 5'9" and Joe Budden were displeased with the project, as they viewed it as an attempt to tear down the Slaughterhouse brand for financial gain without consent from the rest of the group.
-On March 8, following a heated exchange between Royce, Budden, and Ortiz on Instagram Live, Crooked I gave further explanation about the situation, saying that he and Ortiz tried to get the group together for years but were unsuccessful, mainly due to Budden's lack of interest and cooperation, and that he and Ortiz wanted to make one final project to give their fans some closure.
+On March 8, following a heated exchange between Royce, Budden, and Ortiz on Instagram Live, KXNG Crooked gave further explanation about the situation, saying that he and Ortiz tried to get the group together for years but were unsuccessful, mainly due to Budden's lack of interest and cooperation, and that he and Ortiz wanted to make one final project to give their fans some closure.